Device Metrics Dimensions

 Non-directional

-Network Boundary The network boundary value (internal or external) of the source/destination interface of this flow (see Network Boundary Attribute). string
+Network Boundary Internal or external network boundary value (see Network Boundary Attribute). string

 UDR